Sokole1/StemWarriorHacksSentimentAnalyzer/README.md

 # Stock Stalk
-*Stock Stalk* is a Java application that allows users perform sentiment analysis using [Symbl.ai](https://symbl.ai/) on any stock.
+*Stock Stalk* is a Java application that allows users perform sentiment analysis on any stock using [Symbl.ai](https://symbl.ai/).